universal-ctags/citre/docs/user-manual/about-tags-file.md

 `citre-update-tags-file`, and it will update it.
 Based on this, you could write scripts to update tags files created using Citre.

+## User options

+These are some more options for tags file creating/updating:

+- `citre-edit-cmd-buf-default-cmd`: Default command shown in the command editing buffer.
+You can customize this to use a command you prefer for most projects.
+- `citre-edit-cmd-buf-map`: Keymap used in the command editing buffer.
+- `citre-default-create-tags-file-location`: If you want to always save the tags file to global cache dir, or in the directory that uses it, etc., use this option.

 ## Tags file concepts

 The command line can be tweaked to create tags file that suits your project